 I know Marcus since our childhood.
 After a couple of years of working as an economist and with some experiences made in marketing, I devoted myself to my family and my two children.
 For me, re-entering into working life at Manitober was the ideal solution to combine my values and my competencies.
 I am responsible for marketing and distribution.

-I'm Lea, I'm in the final stages of my studies in Metropolitan Culture and on an internship at Manitober.
-During my studies, my awareness of socially relevant issues and social sustainability increased, the ecological one during my part-time job in the zero-waste café.
-For me, Manitober combines both – in addition, fair cooperation, self-determined work and meaningful content.
+I'm Lea and I've been supporting Manitober around the topic of sustainability for a few months now, after starting as a working student in the field of organisation in 2020.
+During my studies, my awareness of socio-political issues and social sustainability increased, the ecological one during my part-time job at the Zero-Waste-Café.
+For me, Manitober combines it all – but also fair cooperation, self-determined work and meaningful content.